-At least annually, the Patrol Captain should prepare an analysis report on use of force incidents.
-The report should be submitted to the Chief of Police.
-The report should not contain the names of officers, suspects, or case numbers, and should include:
+The Deputy Chief shall prepare an annual management review and analysis report on use of force incidents, in the third quarter of the year.
+The report shall be submitted to and reviewed and approved by the Chief of Police.
+The report should not contain the names of officers, suspects, or case numbers and should include: